 Here’s Books for Her’s top 10 picks (at least those written in modern times).
+From several eras – Regency to WWII and Western, these authors know how to make use swoon.
 Feel free to leave us a comment with any you think we missed.

 - Kathleen Woodiwiss – With plots spanning continents and travel, Woodiwiss carves beautiful, passionate characters into her action-filled plots.

 - Julia Quinn – A master at weaving intrigue with passion … typically set during the Regency era with strong female and hilariously witty dialogue.
 Bonus: Her Bridgerton Series is now a Netflix series.

 - Stephanie Laurens – If you’re looking for series and then another series, Laurens has many family series with strong women and fierce men.
 You’ll love them all.

 - Meredith Duran – A newcomer to the scene, but her novel Fool Me Twice got me hooked!